ckpiggy/CT_PopOutMenu_Demo/README.md

 <script src="https://google-code-prettify.googlecode.com/svn/loader/run_prettify.js"></script>
 # CT_PopOutMenu_Demo
-A pop out menu with bounce animation: inspired by <a href="https://github.com/rnystrom/RNGridMenu">RNGridMenu</a>.
 This control is like an UIAlertView with button icon and four basic layout.
 I also added an UIActivityIndicatorView in this control, you can just "startAnimation" to get it work on the pop out menu.
 ![alt tag](https://github.com/ckpiggy/CT_PopOutMenu_Demo/blob/master/image/menu_demo.png)

 #How to use